 Membership is not limited to History majors.

-- An application is available here or in the History Department, College Hall 431.
+- Download an application or get one through the History Department, College Hall 431.